Search

 Figure 2: Oxidation Furnace Exhaust Gas Treatment Process Flow

 The hot air from the oxidation furnace has a temperature ranging from 100-200°C, which requires preheating.
 Based on the pollution characteristics of the exhaust gas, a three-stage absorption tower is selected for absorption treatment.
 Each tower is equipped with a circulating pump, and the circulating liquid is sprayed from the top of the tower to ensure full contact between the liquid and the exhaust gas, allowing for the removal of pollutants from the exhaust.
 Sodium cyanide at a concentration of 10% can be concentrated to 30% and sold as a product.
 However, selling sodium cyanide separately may be difficult due to the regulatory issues surrounding the sale of highly toxic chemicals.
-Therefore, a process involving sulfuric acid to acidify sodium cyanide is used to convert it into hydrogen cyanide (HCN), which is then used to produce hydroxyacetonitrile.
+Therefore, a sodium cyanide process involving sulfuric acid to acidify sodium cyanide is used to convert it into hydrogen cyanide (HCN), which is then used to produce hydroxyacetonitrile.

 Reaction formula for sodium cyanide treatment: